Employee vs. Independent Contractor – Canadian Income Tax Status

 - 10 % penalty on the total assessment and interest of approximately prime plus one 1% from the date each of the contributions were due.

 If you are an employee or employer and would like to know if independent contractor status is available to take advantage of the tax savings and of the risks involved in such a claim, or if you need to have an independent contractor agreement drafted, give our Canadian tax lawyers a call.
-Effective income tax planning is required to balance the factors and our Toronto tax attorneys can help.
+Effective income tax planning is required to balance the factors and we can help.

 "This article provides information of a general nature only.
 It is only current at the posting date.
 It is not updated and it may no longer be current.
 It does not provide legal advice nor can it or should it be relied upon.
 All tax situations are specific to their facts and will differ from the situations in the articles.
 If you have specific legal questions you should consult a lawyer."